 Economic value of fisheries and aquaculture

-The fisheries sector in Albania is relatively small, but it is important from a socio-economic point of view, often located in areas of high unemployment and socio-economic needs.
-Estimates put the contribution of fisheries and aquaculture to the GDP at only 0.3%.
+Estimates put the contribution of fisheries and aquaculture to Albania’s GDP at about 0.3%.
+While the fisheries sector is relatively small, it is important from a socio-economic point of view because it is often located in areas of high unemployment and socio-economic needs.
+Estimates put the contribution of fisheries and aquaculture to the GDP at about 0.3%.

 Useful Links for Albania